-Auto-egography: I am not convinced about most of my works 'an sich'.
-Their value lies in the insights I get by constructing them.
+Auto-egography: I am not interested my works 'an sich'.
+They act as a means to construct a path.
+Their value, therefore, lies in the insights I get by constructing them.
 The directions that I take, depend on my own interpretations afterwards.
 It seems as if I’m seeking for the fundaments of truth in how we perceive things.

 Exhibitions: NDSM Loods BrabantsMuseum W139 (performance) Maison Descartes (incl. lecture) NDSM open (invited guest artist) NDSM werf (commissioned artwork in the public space of Amsterdam) EYE Filmmuseum (official opening Amsterdam Museum-night) Schouwburgplein, Rotterdam DeBalie OHK